opsit-io/opsit-explang-docs/docs/explang-lisp.md

 ```

-They may be used for different kinds of indentifiers: keys in map,
+They may be used for different kinds of identifiers: keys in map,
 names of parameters, etc.